Who are the Internal Stakeholders in Restructuring?

 Distressed Debt Investors

-For distressed debt investors, analyzing a restructuring is important in accurately assessing the value of a troubled business and the debt capacity (i.e. its perceived ability to service debt).
+For distressed debt investors, analyzing a restructuring is important in accurately assessing the value of a troubled business and its debt capacity (i.e. its perceived ability to service debt).

 In addition, closely observing the key stakeholder dynamics in play can affect the value of distressed securities when putting together a well-thought-out investment decision.